Graduate Division Requirements & Information

 You may use Filing Fee only once.

-If you do not file by the end of the filing fee period (usually the last day of the semester) you will have to pay a readmission and full registration fees to file your dissertation.
+If you do not file by the end of the filing fee period (see Graduate Division Deadlines) you will have to enroll in an upcoming semester to file your dissertation.

 You will not be covered by the Student Health Insurance Plan (SHIP) while on Filing Fee, but you may purchase the plan separately.
 For more information, contact the University Health Services.